 There are many factors that affect the cost of a video – i.e., you can pay a thousand bucks for a talking head video or you can pay a million bucks for a world class broadcast commercial.
-Both are video.
+Both are marketing videos.

-Assuming that you have a budget in place to produce good work, and a video production company helping you that is very good at what they do, how can you minimize the overall cost of your video project?
+Assuming that you have the proper budget in place to produce good work, and a video production company helping you that is very good at what they do, how can you minimize the overall cost of your video project?
 Here are eleven suggestions:

 1. Start your project with a smart production plan.